congruence-engine/connecting-environmental-data/datasets/1871 Rivers Pollution Commission/README.md

 5. JSON file creation - Finally, the cleaned dataset was transformed into a structured JSON file, using the OpenAI API's 'Structured Outputs' option.
 This followed a pre-established schema that was included with the prompt.
 This enabled the 'reply' section to be transformed row by row in the input CSV.

 ## Code
-You can find the relevant code files for each step of this process in the main '[code](https://github.com/congruence-engine/connecting-environmental-data/tree/main/code)' file of this repo.
+You can find the relevant code files for each step of this process in the main '[code](https://github.com/congruence-engine/connecting-environmental-data/tree/main/code)' file of this repo:
 * [GPT splitting](https://github.com/congruence-engine/connecting-environmental-data/blob/main/code/GPT_split_1871_report.ipynb)
 * [OpenAI PDF to Markdown](https://github.com/congruence-engine/connecting-environmental-data/blob/main/code/GPT_API_PDF_to_Markdown.ipynb)
 * [OpenAI data processing](https://github.com/congruence-engine/connecting-environmental-data/blob/main/code/OpenAI_API_data_processing.ipynb)